darinz/DL/07_Transformers/04_swin_transformers.md

 Instead of global self-attention, Swin computes self-attention within local windows, reducing computational complexity from $`O((HW)^2)`$ to $`O(M^2HW/M^2) = O(HW M^2)`$, where $`M`$ is the window size.

+> **Explanation:**
+> By restricting self-attention to local windows, Swin Transformers dramatically reduce the number of computations compared to global attention.
+This makes them much more efficient for large images.

 #### Geometric/Visual Explanation

 Imagine dividing an image into small windows and letting each window process its own content independently.
 This is much more efficient than having every patch attend to every other patch in the image.

+> **Common Pitfall:**
-> **Common Pitfall:** Using only local windows can limit the model's ability to capture long-range dependencies—hence the need for shifted windows.
+> Using only local windows can limit the model's ability to capture long-range dependencies—hence the need for shifted windows.

 ## 3. Shifted Window Mechanism

 To allow cross-window connections, the window partitioning is shifted between layers.
 This means that in one layer, windows are placed at certain positions, and in the next, they are shifted so that different patches are grouped together.

+> **Explanation:**
+> Shifting the windows ensures that information can flow between neighboring windows, enabling the model to capture both local and global context over multiple layers.

 #### Intuitive Explanation